-The MFAH offers a multitude of learning opportunities throughout the year to help K–12 educators integrate the arts into their classrooms.
+The Museum offers a wide variety of learning opportunities throughout the year to help K–12 educators integrate the arts into their classrooms.
+From object-based learning strategies to in-depth curriculum planning, development, and studio exploration, the MFAH is a place for teachers.

 Hearst Foundation Master Classes for Educators